mrsergei/RepData_PeerAssessment1/PA1_template.md

 ##  - attr(*, "drop")= logi TRUE
 ```

-Here you can see noticeable difference in the average weekday patters vs weekend pattern.
+Here you can see noticeable difference in the average daily activity patterns for weekday vs weekend.
 Weekend activity pattern has notable higher activity in the afternoon.
-While majority of activity in weekday pattern is around morning time only (before typical work hours) and some in the evening (after typical work hours)
+While majority of the activity in weekday pattern is around morning time only (before typical work hours) and some in the evening (after typical work hours).

 ```r